cacois/flask-dynamodb-starter/README.md

 ### Create DynamoDB local container

-If you don't already have it installed, (https://docs.docker.com/engine/installation/)[install docker]
+If you don't already have it installed, [install docker](https://docs.docker.com/engine/installation/)

 Then, run a DynamoDB container: